Meister Eder und sein Pumuckl (TV series): Locations

 The street shots outside the house were against Tattenbachstraße 16, because the traffic was too busy for filming in Widenmayerstraße.

-The exterior shots of Master Eder's business were shot in front of the restaurant "Zum Huterer" in Grütznerstraße, Haidhausen, while the interior shots were filmed in "Gasthaus Kandler" in Oberbiberg, Oberhaching.
+The exterior shots of Master Eder's favourite inn were shot in front of the restaurant "Zum Huterer" in Grütznerstraße, Haidhausen, while the interior shots were filmed in "Gasthaus Kandler" in Oberbiberg, Oberhaching.

 The toy store that appears in some episodes was located on Johannisplatz in Haidhausen; today the building houses another store.

 The school building in the first season was filmed on Mühlbaurstraße in Bogenhausen.